glue-viz/glue/doc/gui_guide/components.rst

 drop-down menu to select the dataset for which you want to create an arithmetic attribute.
 Then, click on **New arithmetic attribute**, which will open up the equation editor.
 From here, set the new attribute name, then type the expression in the box provided.
-Attribute names shold be included in curly brackets, e.g.
+Attribute names should be included in curly brackets, e.g.
 ``{ID}``.
 You can either type attribute names directly, using tab-completion if necessary, or you can also select an attribute from the list of available attributes and click on **Insert** to insert it into the expression.